Why Is It Hard to Find Kosher Salt? A Religious and Practical Comparison

 Judaism

-And every oblation of thy meat offering shalt thou season with salt; neither shalt thou suffer the salt of the covenant of thy God to be lacking from thy meat offering: with all thine offerings thou shalt offer salt. — Leviticus 2:13 Leviticus 2:13
+And every oblation of thy meat offering shalt thou season with salt; neither shalt thou suffer the salt of the covenant of thy God to be lacking from thy meat offering: with all thine offerings thou shalt offer salt. — Leviticus 2:13 (KJV) Leviticus 2:13

 Christianity